 Since April 2025: Programme Fellow @ CIFAR, Learning in Machines and Brains

-Expand for affiliation details Member of Institute for Adaptive and Neural Computation
+Expand for affiliation details Member of Institute for Machine Learning (formerly Institute for Adaptive and Neural Computation)

 Affiliate member of Institute for Language, Cognition and Computation